 He makes evangelists of us

 It may be a bit frightening to share the good news, but it is what we are called to do.
-If you need some help with this, this post on sharing the gospel and let the Holy Spirit to empower you to make disciples!
+If you need some help with this, this post on sharing the gospel and letting the Holy Spirit empower you to make disciples!